jmchilton/prodbiocloud/production.rst

 ``_get_nginx_module_ldap`` in
 `cloudbiolinux/master/cloudbio/galaxy/__init__.py <https://github.com/chapmanb
-/cloudbiolinux/blob/master/cloudbio/galaxy/__init__.py>`_ for an outline of how to do this.
+/cloudbiolinux/blob/master/cloudbio/galaxy/__init__.py>`_ for an outline of how to implement this.

-If you are using external authentication in this fashion it is also likely a good idea to enable SSL.
+If you are using external authentication in this fashion it is also likely a good idea to enable SSL_.

+.. _SSL:

 Enable SSL
 ----------